The Baguio Mansion House

 World War II took a toll on the mansion, leaving parts of it heavily damaged by bombings and air raids.
 It was restored in 1947, with new guest rooms and conference areas added.

-Renovation photos
+Renovation Photos

 Before and After